living-atlases/living-atlases-debianizer/{{ cookiecutter.source }}/debian/README.md

 debian/{{ cookiecutter.package }}
 ```

+## Using systemd?

+Just create here your systemad service like
+debian/{{ cookiecutter.package }}.service
+debian/{{ cookiecutter.package }}.conf

+see ala-images debian package for details

 ## Looking for inspiration?

 You can see [tomcat7-examples package source](https://salsa.debian.org/java-team/tomcat7/tree/master/debian) for inspiration of tomcat7 packages and also about how to create multiple debian packages from a same source repository.